-^{2/} Magazines may be used twice provided that excessive oil and shop dirt are removed from the magazine prior to repackaging.

-^{3/} The cyclic rate of fire shall be taken and recorded on each carbine until 190 consecutive carbines have met the cyclic rate of fire requirement specified in 3.4.5.
-When 190 consecutive carbines on their initial test have met the cyclic rate of fire requirement, every 10th carbine tested for function firing requirements shall be tested for cyclic rate of fire requirement.
-If a carbine fails to meet the cyclic rate of fire requirement during sample testing of one of every ten, an additional sample of ten carbines shall be tested for cyclic rate.
-The 10 carbines tested shall meet the cyclic rate of fire specified in 3.4.5.
-If one or more carbines fail to meet the requirements, the contractor shall return to 100% testing of each carbine for cyclic rate of fire until qualification requirements are met prior to returning to testing one in ten carbines.
-However, if the cyclic rate requirements for the sample of ten carbines are met, the contractor shall continue testing every 10th carbine for cyclic rate.
+- $\underline{1}$ / Rifles failing to meet the applicable requirement shall be rejected. - 2/ Magazines may be used twice provided that excessive oil and shop dirt are removed from the magazine prior to repackaging. - 3/ The cyclic rate of fire shall be taken and recorded on each-rifle until 190 consecutive rifles have met the cyclic rate of fire requirement specified in 3.4.5.
+When 190 consecutive rifles on their initial test have met the cyclic rate of fire requirement, every lOth rifle tested for function firing requirements shall be tested for cyclic rate of fire requirement.
+If a rifle fails to meet the cyclic rate of fire requirement during sample testing of one of every ten, an additional sample of ten rifles shall be tested for cyclic rate.
+The 10 rifles tested shall meet the cyclic rate of fire specified in 3.4.5.
+If one or more rifles fail to meet the requirements, the contractor shall return to 100% testing of each rifle for cyclic rate of fire until qualification requirements are met prior to returning to testing one in ten rifles.
+However, if the cyclic rate requirements for the sample of ten rifles are met, the contractor shall continue testing every lOth rifle for cyclic rate. - 4/ This test shall be conducted during the final examination specified in 4.5.2.1.